 Deconstructing the brand journey involves asking questions such as what’s working, does the brand messaging align with the go-to-market strategy, and what’s the methodology being used to get results?

 According to Finder, the best place to start with deconstructing the brand journey is by building clarity around your brand pillars to address any challenges you might face.

 Answering these questions at the outset ensure research programs are built based on successful strategies, and that messaging is consistent among all audiences.

 Tracking your Brand’s Health

-The world’s most iconic brands use a tracking study to help leaders and managers understand awareness, equity, and purchase intent.
+The world’s most iconic brands use a tracking study to help leaders and managers understand brand awareness, equity, and purchase intent.
 A great tracking study is designed with your organization’s values and goals in mind.
 And it delivers a clear assessment of your brand by monitoring consumers’ opinions over time.